 In 2015, the developer submitted a revised application for more housing and less commercial space, to an improved design, and this was approved in 2016.
 However the revised plan threatened the adjacent line of poplar and lime trees along Blakes Walk, which became the subject of a local campaign.
 The developer agreed to a revised plan that preserves and maintains the trees in the walk.
 By the beginning of 2018, permission had been granted for 101 dwellings, and work started in late 2019.

 This redundant school site could be used for social housing.
 We consider it important to retain the existing trees as they provide a good landscape feature which, among other things, partially hides the ugly County Hall office blocks from some viewpoints.
 Any significant development should only be permitted if access to it is from St Anne’ Crescent.

 This greenfield site with historic links to the former religious settlement in the vicinity of Malling Deanery was put forward by the Inspector considering the joint Lewes District/South Downs National Park Core Strategy as a potential site for housing.

-Although the Friends of Lewes objected strongly to the potential zoning of this site and the National Park Authority were concerned about the impact on the landscape, the Inspector confirmed his decision.
-We will comment on the design and potential screening of a development when draft plans for the site come forward.
+Although the Friends of Lewes objected strongly to the potential zoning of this site and the National Park Authority were concerned about the impact on the landscape, the Planning Inspectorate confirmed the allocation of the site for housing.